The Passing of Pope Francis: Words from the Bishop of Lincoln

 There were fitting prayers throughout the service, and the Lords Prayer was even said in Aramaic by the Revd Yuce Kabakci.

-The sermon was delivered by the Revd Michelle Cummins, Rector of the Waltham Group, who spoke about her background and went on to talk about racial equality in England.
+The sermon was delivered by the Revd Pauline Cummins, Rector of the Waltham Group, who spoke about her background and went on to talk about racial equality in England.
 She encouraged everyone to act on improving equality in our communities.

 It was equally wonderful to enjoy refreshments after the service, which offered an opportunity to come together and discuss ways to continue promoting racial justice within our Diocese and beyond.